 Organising demonstrations against the hostile environment policy and borders is also an important part of our work.
 On the 18 December 2018, we helped organise protests against the conviction of the ‘Stansted 15’ and wider hostile environment policies.
 There were events in 18 cities across the UK and in Ireland.
 We also co-organised a Hunger For Freedom Solidarity Demo at Yarl’s Wood on the 30th June 2018 that was attended by migrant rights activists from Brighton, Bristol, Birmingham, Leeds, London, Manchester, and Nottingham.

-Interested in joining URBC?
+Interested in joining URBC or having us host a workshop?
 Email us at: UnisResistBorderControls[AT]gmail[DOT]com